 “I don’t let anything stop me from accomplishing my goals and having a normal live,” Ida says.
 “I’ve had a lot of obstacles because of NF1 but have confidence in my care team at Children’s National.
 We do what we need to do to treat my tumors as they come.”

-Roger Packer, M.D., Senior Vice President of the Center for Neuroscience and Behavioral Medicine and Director of Brain Tumor Institute at Children’s National Health System, leads the Neurofibromatosis Institute at Children’s National and is the neurologist who first diagnosed Ida.
+Roger Packer, M.D., Senior Vice President of the Center for Neuroscience and Behavioral Medicine and Director of Brain Tumor Institute at Children’s National Hospital, leads the Neurofibromatosis Institute at Children’s National and is the neurologist who first diagnosed Ida.

 “I’ve known Ida since she was 3 years old and have continued to treat her for the past 18 years and counting,” Dr. Packer says.
 “Ida is a remarkable young woman who has handled her health challenges with grace and a positive attitude.”

 Dr. Packer created the standard of care for NF1 and low-grade gliomas (a type of brain tumor) 30 years ago and continues to lead the way in clinical innovation and care.